 How is laundry handled?

-Campers staying multiple weeks do laundry each Saturday. $5 for each laundry session is deducted from each campers camp store account to cover the cost of the machines and the laundry detergent.
-Our staff helps the campers do their laundry including helping empty pockets and sort laundry.
+Campers staying multiple weeks do laundry each Saturday.
+A fee of $5 for each laundry session is deducted from each campers camp store account to cover the cost of the machines and the laundry detergent.
+Our staff helps the campers do their laundry, including helping empty pockets and sort laundry.